How Much Salt in Pizza Dough?

 - No Salt Original

+As you can see, the role of salt in pizza dough is super powerful.
 When making pizza, the same cooking principle applies.
-You can always add, but you can’t take out.
-So, if you used too much salt in your dough, keep in mind the results might not be the expected.
-Don’t ever discard this dough mixture; there are so many other things you can do with it.
+You can always add it, but you can’t take it out.
+So, if you use too much salt in your dough, the results might not be expected.

 As you can see, making pizza at home is not complicated.
-Now that you know what the role of salt is, you must pay attention to the relationship of the main four ingredients – as in life – everything is related to everything else.
+Now that you know the role of salt in pizza dough and how much salt you should use, you must pay attention to the relationship between the main four ingredients – as in life – everything is related to everything else.

 So, how do you handle your salt?
 How much salt and which kind of salt do you use?
-Let us know, we would love to know.
+Let us know; we would love to know.

-Check Amazon’s Pizza Must-Haves
+Check Amazon’s Pizza-Making Must-Haves

 Making great crusts traditionally requires a 700-1000F wood-fired oven.
 Nerdchef Steel Stone replicates that performance in a home oven with its super-high heat transfer ability - transferring heat energy 20 times faster than ceramic.
 It creates beautiful and crispier crusts, gorgeous blistering throughout, and it cooks faster.

-Subscribe to our Recipe of the Week newsletter and receive the latest recipes, tips, and discount offers from our partners.
+Subscribe to our Recipe of the Week newsletter and receive our partners’ latest recipes, tips, and discount offers.